awkwardusername/school-projects/README.txt

-GenusIDE - a generic IDE
+GenusIDE - a generic IDE [under development! :D]

 An Integrated Development Environment for C, C++, C#, Java, PHP, HTML, Okashi, MOE, and any other programming language (as long as you configure it to do so)